1.7. PHP MySQL Bridge Connection

 Put your own values instead of "1" in both lines and save the entries.

-Also here you can find how you can make Bridge connection more secure.
+Also here you can find how to make Bridge connection more secure.

 3. Copy bridge to your online store root (catalog) directory.
 A bridge should be accessible as http://www.mystore.com/bridge.php whereas your store link is http://www.mystore.com.